DUBAI: JEBEL ALI ENFORCES INERT GAS SYSTEM (IGS) REQUIREMENTS

 However, even though SOLAS 74/78 has all been ratified by the UAE, it has yet to acquire the force of law.
 Therefore the UAE Maritime Code remains the overriding legislation.
 The port of Jebel Ali has issued a circular to clarify any ambiguity between SOLAS and the UAE Maritime Code and which stresses that the inert gas requirements will be enforced stringently.
 All tankers calling Jebel Ali Port which fall under the 1 January 2016 amendment to SOLAS will, therefore, need to comply with the regulations and there will be no exceptions unless they hold an official letter or an exemption certificate issued by their own administration.
 Previously, the port would overlook the requirement for such an official letter or exception certificate but this will now not be the case.

-The text of the circular is available below.
 Members are advised to contact local agents or correspondents for more detailed information.